-Care and Maintenance Fund: All interment rights are sold in perpetuity.
-As a requirement under provincial legislation, a portion - a legislated minimum contribution or percentage of the purchase price of each lot - grave, crypt or niche for the related burial/interment, or scattering of cremated/hydrolyzed remains, and the prescribed amount payable upon installation of monuments and markers, and the building of private mausolea or columbaria, must be deposited into an irrevocable trust fund - the Care and Maintenance Fund.
-Income from the Care and Maintenance Fund is used to provide general care and maintenance of the Cemetery grounds and monuments and markers, in perpetuity.
+Care and Maintenance Fund: All Interment Rights are sold in perpetuity.
+As a requirement under provincial legislation, a portion of the purchase price of each Interment Rights, scattering of cremated remains, and the prescribed amount payable upon installation of Monuments and Markers, and the building of Private Mausoleums or Columbariums is contributed into an irrevocable trust fund - The Care and Maintenance Fund.
+Income from the Care and Maintenance Fund is used to provide general care and maintenance of the Cemetery.

-Columbarium: A structure containing individual compartments or niches for the placement of cremated remains.
+Columbarium: A structure containing individual compartments or Niches for the placement of human cremated remains.